newLEGACYinc/newLEGACYinc-browser/README.md

 ###Changelog

+- **0.3.0** - Fixed bug/feature of repeating hitbox notifications.
+Also did some internal refactoring.
 - **0.2.3** - Fixed hitbox notifications (was pointing to wrong user)
 - **0.2.2** - Fixed options menu so all of the options actually work
 - **0.2.1** - Added [hitbox](http://hitbox.tv) notifications